Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

     + Click the *Label* field and edit the name of the transition displayed in the workflow editor.

     + Click the *Queue type* drop-down list and select the appropriate queue type for the transition.
 All available queue types are displayed in the drop-down list.
-By default the *Default* queue type is selected.
+By default, the *Default* queue type is selected.
 You can define a different queue type for each transition within the workflow.
     For detailed information about the queue types, see [Configure the queue types](../Integration/01_ConfigureQueueTypes.md).

     + Click the *Long description* field if you want to document the process step you added.